 In some cases, it may be desirable to convert the actual pixel values to a different scale.
-Two other scales commonly used for SAR data are amplitude and dB.
+Two other scales commonly used for SAR data are amplitude and decibel (dB).

-The dB scale is calculated by multiplying 10 times the Log10 of the power scale values.
-This scale brightens the pixels, allowing for better differentiation among very dark pixels.
-When identifying water on the landscape, this is often a good scale to use; the water pixels generally remain very dark, while the terrestrial pixels are even brighter (see Identifying Surface Water).
+The decibel (dB) scale is calculated by multiplying 10 times the Log10 of the power scale values.
+This scale allows for better differentiation among very dark pixels.

-This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance, and because it is in a log scale, it is not appropriate for all types of statistical analyses.
+This scale is not always the best choice for general visualization of RTC products, as it can give a washed-out appearance to terrain features.
+In addition, because it is a logarithmic scale, dB pixel values are not appropriate for some types of statistical analyses.

 RTC Use Examples¶

-The RTC products are presented as Cloud-Optimized GeoTIFFs (COGs), a user-friendly format that is GIS compatible.
-The products include pre-generated overviews, so users will not need to generate pyramids to display the images efficiently in a GIS environment.
+The RTC products are presented as Cloud-Optimized GeoTIFFs (COGs), a user-friendly format that is compatible with GIS software.
+The products include pre-generated overviews, so users will not need to generate pyramids to display the images efficiently in a GIS or web-mapping environment.